Neraudenbush/Data-410-Rsearch-Proposal-Draft/README.md

 There are also some variables in the data set that I cannot tell what they mean.

 ### Initial method ideas
+I plan to apply various variable selection techniques to determine which of the 92 independent variables are statistically relevant in classifying the pitch type.
+Because the purpose of this research is for classification I will apply various classification techniques such as K-nearist-neighbors, decisions trees, random forest, and neural networks.